Nike Shox R4

 The shoes are lace-ups and use flat laces for fit customization.
 Laser perforations throughout the uppers allow the air to flow and feet to remain cool and dry.

 These retros replicate the original with their combination of textile and synthetic uppers.
-The shoes have a futuristic-looking design.
 The uppers are composed of smooth synthetic leather fabric for the main body while a perforated textile material covers the heels, toes, and areas around the eyerows and collars.

 The ultra-casual style looks best when paired with sporty outfits such as tracksuits, shorts, and jeans.
 Hoodies and graphic tees can complete your look.